Ensembl/ensembl-hive/docs/creating_pipelines/dataflows.rst

 ~~~~~~~~~~~~~~~~~~~

 Here, the semaphore groups created on branches #2 (fan) and #3 (funnel) are automatically expanded
-with the jobs created in te analysis Delta.
+with the jobs created in the analysis Delta.

 Upon success of the Alpha job, the *autoflow* will create a job in analysis Epsilon which is *not* controlled
 by any of the Beta or Gamma jobs.
 It can thus start immediately.